araver82/MafiaBot/README.md

 araver82: *porting to discord 11+, adding Den Mafia style*

 ## Command list

+### General commands
 * `--commands/help/wut` - Show list of commands
 * `--feedback/bug/bugreport` - Send feedback and comments and suggestions about MafiaBot to the admin
 * `--credits` - Show credits for MafiaBot
+* `--admin/admins` - Show list of admins for MafiaBot

+### Admin commands
-* `--reboot` - Reboots MafiaBot on the server - Admin Only
+* `--reboot` - Reboots MafiaBot on the server
-* `--activatemafia` - Activate MafiaBot on this channel - Admin Only
+* `--activatemafia` - Activate MafiaBot on this channel
-* `--deactivatemafia` - Deactivate MafiaBot on this channel - Admin Only
+* `--deactivatemafia` - Deactivate MafiaBot on this channel

+### Signup / Pre-Game commands - *Activated Channel Only*
 * `--signal/letsplay` - Let people know that you want to play some mafia.
-Pings everyone players who joined the signal group with --joinsignal. - Activated Channel Only
+Pings everyone players who joined the signal group with `--joinsignal`.
-* `--joinsignal` - Join the signal group so you are pinged to play anytime someone uses the --signal command. - Activated Channel Only
+* `--joinsignal` - Join the signal group so you are pinged to play anytime someone uses the `--signal` command.
-* `--leavesignal` - Leave the signal group so you don't get pinged to play anymore. - Activated Channel Only
+* `--leavesignal` - Leave the signal group so you don't get pinged to play anymore.
-* `--roles` - Show all available roles - Activated Channel Only
+* `--roles` - Show all available roles
-* `--rolesets` - Show all available rolesets names for you to choose with --startgame - Activated Channel Only
+* `--rolesets` - Show all available rolesets names for you to choose with `--startgame`
+* `--creategame` - Create a game in this channel and become the host
+* `--startgame` - Host can start game with current list of players, optionally specifying the name of a roleset to use.
-* `--admin/admins` - Show list of admins for MafiaBot
+* `--host/hosts` - Show host of current game in channel
-* `--host/hosts` - Show host of current game in channel - Activated Channel Only
+* `--join/in` - Join the game in this channel as a player - Activated Channel Only
+* `--unjoin/out/leave` - Leave the game in this channel, if you were joined - Activated Channel Only

 In progress (currently broken)
 * `--addroleset` - Add a roleset to the random rotation - Activated Channel Only
 * `--deleteroleset` - Delete a roleset - Admin Only - Activated Channel Only

+### In-Game commands - *Activated Channel Only*
+* `--confirm` - Confirm your role and your participation in the game

+In progress (currently broken)
 * `--player/players/playerlist` - Show current list of players of game in channel - Activated Channel Only
 * `--myrole` - Sends you a PM of your role info again - Activated Channel Only
 * `--day/info` - Show current day information - Activated Channel Only
 * `--votes/votals` - Show current list of votes for the game in channel - Activated Channel Only
 * `--votehistory/votalhistory` - Show list of votals at the end of each previous day for the game in channel - Activated Channel Only
 * `--votelog` - Show a detailed log of every vote made for the game in channel - Activated Channel Only
-* `--creategame` - Create a game in this channel and become the host - Activated Channel Only

 * `--endgame` - Current host, admin, or majority of players can end the game in this channel - Activated Channel Only
-* `--startgame` - Host can start game with current list of players, optionally specifying the name of a roleset to use. - Activated Channel Only
-* `--join/in` - Join the game in this channel as a player - Activated Channel Only
-* `--unjoin/out/leave` - Leave the game in this channel, if you were joined - Activated Channel Only
-* `--confirm` - Confirm your role and your participation in the game - Activated Channel Only

 * `--vote/lynch` - Vote to lynch a player - Activated Channel Only
 * `--nl/nolynch` - Vote for no lynch today - Activated Channel Only
 * `--unvote/unlynch/un` - Remove your vote to lynch a player - Activated Channel Only